NoeCifuentes/cs283/2-StudentDB/a2-questions.md

 #### Directions
 Please answer the following questions and submit in your repo for the second assignment.
 Please keep the answers as short and concise as possible.

 1. In this assignment I asked you provide an implementation for the `get_student(...)` function because I think it improves the overall design of the database application.
-After you implemented your solution do you agree that externalizing `get_student(...)` into it's own function is a good design strategy?
+After you implemented your solution do you agree that externalizing `get_student(...)` into its own function is a good design strategy?
 Briefly describe why or why not.

-    > **Answer**:  _start here_
+    > **Answer:** Yes, externalizing `get_student(...)` into its own function is a good design strategy since it encapsulates the retrieval logic, which gives reusability and reduces redundancy.
+The approach simplifies maintenance and debugging, as the function can be independently tested and updated.

 2. Another interesting aspect of the `get_student(...)` function is how its function prototype requires the caller to provide the storage for the `student_t` structure: